Andrew Karpan

 When the biggest snowstorm in five years fell on Ridgewood last week, it took the alt-burlesque performer Mimi Silk three hours to make her snowman.
-Like everywhere else in New York, the sidewalks in Queens were fill, first with intransversible piles of snow and then with local inventions.
+Like everywhere else in New York, the sidewalks in Queens were quickly filled, first with intransversible piles of snow and then with more local inventions.
 Caves were dug out of the walls of plowed snow and forts built and defended in nearby playgrounds.
 But everywhere you could look, snowmen were being quietly sculpted and appearing magically, their carrot noses and button eyes announcing that winter, only two months too late, had finally arrived.

 The most vivid of these, perhaps, could be found on Catalpa Avenue, an unimposing street of rowhouses that abuts Myrtle Avenue.
 On such a street Ms. Silk’s snowman was striking and continuously stopped passerby in their tracks.
 It was an entirely different animal: a snowcat, in fact, brightly colored with protruding whiskers made of felt.
 She had crafted eyes that were large and mysterious, their frozen expression of expectation not unfamiliar to any student of residential feline behavior.

-“I see art as this kind of very visual representation of our thought process,” Stephanie McGovern told Bushwick Daily.
-But McGovern, who in the pre-Pandemic era performed as Mimi Silk at venues like the Footlight and House of Yes, admitted: “I didn’t want to stay in my house all day.”
+“I see art as this kind of very visual representation of our thought process,” Stephanie McGovern told me.
+But McGovern, who in the pre-pandemic era performed as “Mimi Silk” at spots like the Footlight and House of Yes, also admitted other motivations: “I didn’t want to stay in my house all day.”

 “How do we keep making art when we’re not allowed to be around people?
 Do we stop?”
 McGovern asks.

-These days, her work as Mimi Silk has been largely confined to her Vimeo page, where it similarly evades loci of easy characteristization.
-In one piece, a version of a performance called “Hard Tommy,” Silk initially appears in an oversize suit, finger gunning behind a Nicolas Cage facemask, punting confidently to the Rod Stewart disco hit “Do Ya Think I’m Sexy?,” a choreographic feat that evokes nothing less than Christopher Walken in “Weapon of Choice,” before the track changes to the Cardi B single “Money,” a connection that makes a certain kind of visceral sense.
-Online, she says she’s building a visual language to catalog her performance work in a way that wouldn’t have been possible on stage at the House of Yes, where she can zoom in and edit herself.
-Lately, some of her work from home has involved slime and more tactile materials, which she says makes her work feel sensuous and playful.
+These days, her work as “Mimi Silk” has been largely confined to her Vimeo page, where it similarly evades easy characteristization.
+In one piece, a performance called “Hard Tommy,” Silk initially appears in an oversize suit, finger gunning behind a Nicolas Cage facemask, and struts confidently to the Rod Stewart disco hit “Do Ya Think I’m Sexy?”
+The choreographic feat that evokes nothing less than Christopher Walken in “Weapon of Choice,” before the track changes to the Cardi B single “Money,” a connection that makes a certain kind of sense.
+Online, she says she’s building a visual language to catalog her performance work in a way that wouldn’t have been possible on stage at the House of Yes, where she can now zoom in and edit herself in the comfort of her own home.
+Lately, some of her work involved slime and more tactile materials, which makes these pieces feel sensuous and playful.
 And, yes, she has fielded comparisons to Marilyn Minter, the celebrated Manhattan painter who had a show at the Brooklyn Museum in 2017.

 “But I’ve always kind of made things like that.
 I’m very interested in hands and closeups of the face,” she says.

-But the open-ended approach is not unlike how she looks at performance work, a legacy that stretches from the last century of Duchamp-style surrealism to the alternative burlesque stage.
 Maybe it’s only me who sees the snowcat as a radical confrontation with the limits of the body, its bizarre shapeliness suggesting a world beyond the limitations of the real.
 (It makes “no anatomical sense,” she admits.)
-And then it will go away and exist only in the cell phones of thrilled passerby.
+And then it will go away and exist only in the memories of thrilled passerby.

 “Anything can become art when you’re putting it on a stage.
 Like, I cut my hair on a stage, like a year ago, and that was a big art piece,” she reminisces.
+“How do we keep making art when we’re not allowed to be around people?
+Do we stop?
+Some of us can’t.”

 Cover photo credit: Andrew Karpan